Frequently Asked Questions About PRP

 How Often Should I Repeat the PRP Procedure?

 What Results Should I Expect from PRP Therapeutic Injections?

 Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy actually confirming the healing process.
 The need for surgery can also be greatly reduced by treating injured tissue before the damage progresses and the condition is irreversible.
-PRP therapy does not provide immediate relief and instead, it sets in motion a repair mechanism that takes 2-3 weeks before pain relief is felt.
+PRP therapy does not generally provide immediate relief.
+Instead, it sets in motion a repair mechanism that relies on tissue remodeling for long lasting pain relief.
+This process takes 6-12 weeks to show significant change in tissues though pain relief can occur much sooner on the basis of protease inhibitors found in platelets such as alpha-2-macroglobulin and TIMP.
 A study in the American Journal of Sports Medicine showed the following results in patients with elbow tendinosis:

 >46% pain relief by week 4